kevinkeilhofer/OnePager/README.md

-# OnePager - More coming soon! 🚀
+# onepage - More coming soon! 🚀

 Simple one pager programmed with HTML.
 Use it for your projects.